mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 would take the job, but no, they didn't just want money.
 They wanted a picnic.
 And so we went out on a picnic together.
 And it turned out...
 After a bottle of vodka, I finally figured out what they really wanted from a leader was someone who would give a damn.
 (Someone) Who would get them out of Russia if things went sideways in that country, as they were apt to do at that time.
-And, and so that was all of a sudden management became much more interesting than being just about paying people.
+And so that was all of a sudden management became much more interesting than being just about paying people.
-It became about forming relationships.
-And as Trier said, learning how to create environments in which we can collaborate and respect one another.
+It became about forming relationships, and as Trier said, learning how to create environments in which we can collaborate and respect one another.
 That didn't lead me to tech immediately.
 That was a longer...
 I wound up in tech after I graduated from business school and I worked for the federal government.
 The only person in my class to do so.
 Working at the FCC.
 And when I was there...
-This was, gosh, it was long time ago now...
+This was, gosh, it was long time ago now.
-It was in 1996, but the telecommunications revolution was in full swing.
-And that was actually where my interest in tech began.
+It was in 1996, but the telecommunications revolution was in full swing and that was actually where my interest in tech began.
 Working for the US government.
 So, go figure.
 [00:12:48]